 Agios Georgios, Argyrades’ beach

-The first time I walked through the Argyrades was in the middle of the day, when the temperature had just peaked at an overwhelming 39°.
-It was stiflingly humid, but I was determined to stroll onwards anyway- I mean, why wouldn’t you!?
+The first time I walked through the village was in the middle of the day, when the temperature had just peaked at an overwhelming 39°C. It was stiflingly humid, but I was determined to stroll onwards anyway- I mean, why wouldn’t you!?
 The tiny, dusty lanes, were completely deserted, and not a single sound could be heard from inside the houses.
-As pretty as it was in its faded, crumbling style, I presumed that nobody really lived in this part of the village anymore.
-In fact the only other soul I saw was a skinny grey cat lazing in the shade of a building.
+As pretty as it was in its faded, crumbling style, I presumed that nobody really lived in this part of Argyrades anymore.
+In fact the only other soul I saw was a skinny cat lazing in the shade of a building.

 The people of Argyrades…they don’t love the sun

 The next day I ventured into the old Venetian village as the sun was beginning to set.
 Well this was a whole different story.
 The village hasn’t been deserted after all!

 It’s just that understandably, nobody wants to venture outside in the baking hot sun- duh!

 Almost every house had several chairs lined up by the front door, on which was perched a collection of old men or women chatting to each other.
 I’m not gonna lie, the older women tended to cease all conversation to watch me walk past in silence, which at first was mildly unnerving.
 But to be fair I clearly wasn’t from round there.
 And I got used to it after a while.
 In hindsight, they had probably seen me strolling about in hot sweaty mess mode in the middle of the day.

 I wouldn’t have blamed them for being in shock at the fact that this deluded English girl seriously thought she could handle the heat.